John A. Gale

-John Gale (born October 23, 1940) is from North Platte, Nebraska, and served as the 26th Secretary of State of Nebraska from 2000 until 2019.
+John A. Gale (born October 23, 1940) is from North Platte, Nebraska, and served as the 26th Secretary of State of Nebraska from 2000 until 2019.
 He is a member of the Republican Party.

 Early life

-John A. Gale was born in Omaha, Nebraska and graduated from Omaha North High School.
+John A. Gale was born in Omaha, Nebraska, and graduated from Omaha North High School.
 He earned his B.A. in Government and International Relations at Carleton College in Northfield, Minnesota in 1962.
 In 1965, Gale graduated with a J.D. from the University of Chicago Law School.

 Professional background

 After law school, Gale held legal positions in the private and public sectors.
 He worked in the legal department at Northern Natural Gas Company in Omaha.
-From 1968 to 1970, he served as a legislative assistant to U.S. Senator Roman Hruska of Nebraska and was responsible for agricultural appropriations, foreign relations, and constitutional law issues.
+From 1968 to 1970, he served as a legislative assistant to U.S. senator Roman Hruska of Nebraska and was responsible for agricultural appropriations, foreign relations, and constitutional law issues.
 In 1970, he returned to Nebraska to work as an Assistant U.S. Attorney, first in Omaha and then in Lincoln.

-Gale and his family moved to North Platte, Nebraska in 1971, where he entered the private practice of law.
+Gale and his family moved to North Platte, Nebraska, in 1971, where he entered the private practice of law.
 He practiced law there for 29 years.

-He is a former Chairman of the Nebraska Republican Party, former Chairman of the Mental Health Board for Lincoln County, former President of the 11th Judicial District Bar Association, former Chairman for the North Platte Chamber of Commerce Government Affairs Committee, and former President for the North Platte Sunrise Rotary Club.
+He is a former chairman of the Nebraska Republican Party, former chairman of the Mental Health Board for Lincoln County, former president of the 11th Judicial District Bar Association, former chairman for the North Platte Chamber of Commerce Government Affairs Committee, and former president for the North Platte Sunrise Rotary Club.

 Gale ran unsuccessfully for the U.S. House of Representatives in 2000.
-He was defeated by former U.S. Representative Tom Osborne for the Republican nomination.
+He was defeated by former U.S. representative Tom Osborne for the Republican nomination.